Skip to content

 • Orientation (2 weeks)

 Orientation is a required 2 week learning experience that occurs primarily at the pharmacy administration offices and at Independence Park in Downey, in which KP SCAL Regional Pharmacy Operations resides.
 The Residency Pharmacy Director (RPD) will serve as the primary preceptor for this experience.
-However, the resident will interface with members of the KP San Diego pharmacy leadership team, KP Regional Pharmacy Management Team and trainers.
+The resident will interface with members of the KP San Diego pharmacy leadership team, KP Regional Pharmacy Management Team and trainers.

 The resident will become familiar with the expectations of the PGY1 CPRP, KPSD policies and procedures, receive training on electronic health record, information management systems, research design and get acquainted with their role in the KPSD pharmacy team.
 The resident will learn about ASHP’s PGY1 Residency Program Design and Conduct for CPRP and complete self-assessment to identify their strengths and weaknesses.
 The initial development plan will be finalized by the end of orientation and will be shared with preceptors.